mohit12rai/JobConnect/README.md

-Below is a comprehensive `README.md` file for the full `JobConnector` project, which includes subfolders `backend`, `frontend`, and `mobileapp`.
+Below is a comprehensive `README.md` file for the full `JobConnector` project, which includes subfolders `backend` and `mobileapp`.
 This README provides an overview of the entire project, details each subfolder’s purpose, and includes setup, running, and build instructions tailored to your current minimal `mobileapp` setup (Home page only) while anticipating the full feature set (authentication, profiles, dashboards) for all components.
 It’s designed for uploading to GitHub as the root README for the `O:\JobConnector` directory.

 ---